The Raw & the Cooked (album): Background and recording

 Although the band had self-produced the album so far, the band's label MCA Records asked the band to find another producer for the second phase of recording.
 The band initially considered Latin Rascals and Gil Evans but eventually asked MCA to approach Prince to produce tracks to complete the album.
 As Prince was unavailable, the label countered with producer David Z, who had worked with Prince and is the older brother of Bobby Z. of The Revolution.
 The band and David Z recorded three tracks together at Paisley Park Studios, Prince's studio in Minnesota, United States, to complete the album, including the hits "She Drives Me Crazy" and "I'm Not Satisfied".
 David Z recalled that "they wanted to work with Prince for their next record.
 They were told that Prince doesn't work with anybody that way, as a producer-for-hire.
 But they were also told there was someone who works with Prince who does.
 That was me, and they were willing to try it out."

-MCA suggested that the band record the tracks they wished to create with Z at Paisley Park Studios so that they "would have no choice but to work and get the record done", after the label told Z in a meeting that the band, "then living in London, had been taking an unusually long time between their first and second records."
+MCA suggested that the band record the tracks they wished to create with David Z at Paisley Park Studios so that they "would have no choice but to work and get the record done", after the label told David Z in a meeting that the band, "then living in London, had been taking an unusually long time between their first and second records."
 Though the band were polarized by their stay in Minneapolis, with the locals' "big and blonde" looks contrasting with their own "shaved heads" and "punk attitudes," the band's pre-production process, which "consisted of sending songs back and forth for consideration", was very efficient.
-Z had prompted the band to rewrite the original version of "She Drives Me Crazy", which was then called "She's My Baby", into the final version.
+David Z had prompted the band to rewrite the original version of "She Drives Me Crazy", which was then called "She's My Baby", into the final version.